ioccc-src/winner/2006/sloane/README.md

 animation of a shaded donut rotating over an infinite checkerboard.
 Like many IOCCC entries, it is thus self-documenting.

-I wanted to create something as "pure" as I could - meaning that the entire source code is shaped into a work of art, without being prefixed by any #define hacks, or even #includes, _and_ is portable enough to not require any special libraries to do the animating.
+I wanted to create something as "pure" as I could - meaning that the entire source code is shaped into a work of art, without being prefixed by any `#define` hacks, or even `#includes`, _and_ is portable enough to not require any special libraries to do the animating.
 I achieved this with two standard escape codes for clearing the screen and moving the cursor back to the top-left.

 The donut isn't raytraced.
 It's much simpler than that.